-This bill was introduced on March 15, 1978, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 15, 1978, in a previous session of Congress, but it did not receive a vote.

 Representative for California's 3rd congressional district

 13 Cosponsors (10 Democrats, 3 Republicans)